Youth Justice

 Towards the end of 2023 The Michael Sieff Foundation set-up a Working Group on Special Educational Needs & Disabilities (SEND), Neurodivergence and Youth Justice.

-The Call for Written Evidence is Open until 19 April 2024 here.
+The Call for Written Evidence was Open until 19 April 2024.

 Purpose